Josh Harris (businessman): Private equity and finance

 Harris moved to New York City in 1986 to work as a mergers and acquisitions analyst at the Wall Street investment bank Drexel Burnham Lambert.
-He left after two years to attend Harvard Business School (HBS) and received a Master of Business Administration degree (MBA) as a Baker Loeb Scholar, an honor given to the top 5% of the school's graduating class, in 1990.
+He left after two years to attend Harvard Business School and received a Master of Business Administration degree (MBA) as a Baker Loeb Scholar, an honor given to the top 5% of the school's graduating class, in 1990.
 The same year, Drexel filed for bankruptcy due to engaging in illegal junk bond activity during the early 1990s recession.
 Harris worked two months at Blackstone before leaving to establish the private equity firm Apollo Global Management later that year with former Drexel partners Leon Black and Marc Rowan.
 In 2008, Harris led a billion investment into the multinational chemical company LyondellBasell, which he sold in November 2013 for a profit of billion, one of the largest gains in private equity history.
 In April 2009, Harris was ordered to pay million in a settlement to Huntsman Corporation after Apollo was sued for backing out of a merger with them the previous year.

 Harris met with Jared Kushner, a senior advisor in the first Trump administration, throughout 2017 to advise with infrastructure policy.
 A potential White House job was dicussued prior to agreeing to loan million to Kushner's private real estate firm Kushner Companies through Apollo.
 In May 2021, he announced he was stepping down from his day-to-day responsibilities at Apollo after being passed over as CEO for Marc Rowan, with his large personal focus on sports investments also reportedly becoming a source of tension within the company.
 The position had been made available after Leon Black announced he would be stepping down due to an investigation finding he had paid million to convicted sex offender Jeffrey Epstein between 2012 and 2017 for advice on taxes and estate planning.
 He stepped down as senior managing director at Apollo in January 2022 and remained on their board of directors until his term ended in October.
 Black included Harris in a civil racketeering lawsuit the same year, alleging that he led a group within Apollo attempting to tarnish his reputation after his ties to Epstein were reported.
 Harris denied the claims, with federal judge Paul Engelmayer dismissing the suit that June for lack of evidence.
 Black would appeal before a court upheld the decision in March 2023.
 Harris founded the alternative asset firm 26North in September 2022, hiring former Brookfield Asset Management, Lehman Brothers, and Goldman Sachs executives as partners.
-The firm offers direct lending and invests primarily in private equity, credit, and insurance companies, holding billion in assets under management as of January 2025.
+The firm offers direct lending and invests primarily in private equity, credit, and insurance companies, holding over billion in assets under management as of 2026.